 Teach For America Alumni: Greater New Orleans- Louisiana Delta 2006

 Isaac Pollack is currently the Associate Superintendent of School Innovation, Turnaround, and Charter Partnerships at St. Louis Public Schools.
-As part of the Fellowship, Isaac was the Director of Performance and Practice for the Achievement School District in Tennessee.
-Prior to this role, Isaac served as the principal of G.W.
+During the Fellowship, Isaac was the Director of Performance and Practice for the Achievement School District in Tennessee.
+Prior to the Fellowship, Isaac served as the principal of G.W.
 Carver Senior School in New Orleans.
 In his first year as a principal, G.W.
 Carver’s School Performance Score jumped from an F (34.8) to a D (63.2), the first passing designation the school had ever earned.
 In 2012, Isaac received the Teach For America Alumni: Excellence in Teaching Award for his exemplary work as a founding 9th Grade Biology teacher at Sci Academy in New Orleans.